 Canada, a neighbouring country, hasn't historically been the topic of conversation when it comes to new and innovative technologies changing the world.
 However, it is evident that Canada excels in long term growth, specifically pertaining to Internet of Things, Cloud Software, Clean, and Health Technology, which are all expected to double by 2025.

 This constant growth gives Canada a significant seat to participate in global markets.
-With British Columbia and Ontario leading the way, the country is great place to work and live, no mater what workers conditions and goals are.
-Here are 3 reasons why people choose to pursue tech employment in this country:
+With provinces like British Columbia and Ontario leading the way, the country is highly desirable place to work and live.
+Here are 3 reasons why people specifcially choose to pursue tech employment in this country:

 Canadian technology is driven by meaningful missions; to create positive change in every aspect of our daily lives.
 More specifically, to develop clean energy, drive economic growth and create good jobs.
 The endeavour to improve culture and enrich diversity has always been a core part of Canada’s growth plan, so it is no wonder the country has become a world leader for data-based businesses, among other areas in the booming IT sector.

-HR departments at company’s like Accenture, Shaw, HP, and Rogers, have demonstrated an innate ability to make significant improvements to the way we hire and retain diverse work forces.
+HR departments at company’s like Accenture, Shaw, HP, and Rogers, have demonstrated an innate ability to make significant improvements to the way we hire and retain productive work forces.
 Talented people from around the world have been attracted by the purposeful careers that companies like these offer.
-As high achieving graduates take the first steps into their careers, it is essential that Canadian recruitment teams effectively communicate the mission their company is on.
+As high achieving graduates take the first steps into their careers, it is essential that Canadian recruitment teams effectively articulate and portray their mission.

 Dating back to the late 1800’s when Sir John A Mcdonald was defeated over the Pacific Scandal.
 He courageously came back again to win his election, with a bigger majority than when he was thrown out.
 Through many attempts to dethrone his regained position of power, Macdonald asserted his administration.
 A leader who stood up for our nation in so many vital points in history has shaped the way his following leaders have made significant decisions impacting today’s international and global affairs.